Sound system (Jamaican): History

+Writer Lloyd Bradley has described Jamaican sound system sessions as highly participatory, with a close relationship between deejays and their audiences.
+Performances often involved crowd interaction, with attendees singing along to popular or exclusive tracks, sometimes encouraged by the operator lowering the volume during choruses.
+This dynamic reinforced a sound system's reputation and encouraged showmanship, distinctive stage personas, and the continual pursuit of exclusive recordings.

 The popularity of a sound system was mainly contingent on one thing: having new music.
 In order to circumvent the release cycle of the American record labels, the sound system operators turned to record production.
 Initially, they produced only singles for their own sound systems, known as "Exclusives" or Dubplates—a limited run of one copy per song.
 What began as an attempt to replicate the American R&B sound using local musicians evolved into a uniquely Jamaican musical genre: ska.
 This shift was due partly to the fact that as American-style R&B was embraced by a largely white, teenage audience and evolved into rock and roll, sound system owners created—and played—a steady stream of the singles the people preferred: fast-shuffle boogies and ballads.
 In response to this shift in supply, Jamaican producers introduced to their work some of the original elements of the Jamaican sound: rhythm guitars strumming the offbeat and snare-drum emphasis on the third beat, for example.
 As this new musical form became more popular, both Dodd and Reid began to move more seriously into music production.
 Coxsone Dodd's production studio became the famous Studio One, while Duke Reid founded Treasure Isle.

 As sound systems continued to gain in popularity through the 1960s and 1970s, they became politicized in many instances.
-The DJs would often satirize current affairs and local events, taking on a “singing newspaper” role.
+The DJs would often satirize current affairs and local events, taking on a "singing newspaper" role.
 Many sound systems, and their owners, were labelled as supporters of a particular political party (such as the PNP or the JLP), but most of the sound systems tried to maintain political neutrality.
 Nevertheless, as a cultural and economic phenomenon, the sound system was affected by the vast socio-political changes taking place in Jamaica at this time.